nf-core/crisprseq/docs/usage/screening.md

 ### Running MAGeCK RRA only

 MAGeCK RRA performs robust ranking aggregation to identify genes that are consistently ranked highly across multiple replicate screens.
-To run MAGeCK rra, you can define the contrasts as previously stated in the last section and also specify `--rra` .
+To run MAGeCK rra, you can define the contrasts as previously stated in the last section (with a  `.txt` extension) and also specify `--rra` .

 ### Running MAGeCK MLE only